Italy's Florence bans eating in the street

 Dario Nardella, the Mayor of Florence, says in a Facebook post announcing the move: "Sometimes we are faced with tourists who lack education towards our city [...].
 And that's not good at all."

-He adds "Tourists, if they behave like they do at home, are and will always be our welcome guests, especially if they want to enjoy our gastronomic specialties [...].
+He adds, "Tourists, if they behave like they do at home, are and will always be our welcome guests, especially if they want to enjoy our gastronomic specialties [...].
 Only those who love Florence deserve Florence."

 It's not the first time Nardella has taken a hard line against street-guzzling.
 Last summer he ordered that the steps of the city's churches be hosed down to deter tourists from picnicking upon them.